Bergvca/string_grouper/README.md

 1. Create matches
 2. Manually inspect the results
-3. Add and remove matches were neccesary
+3. Add and remove matches were necessary
 4. Create groups of similar Strings

 The `StringGrouper` allows for this without having to re-calculate the cosine similarity matrix.
 See below for an example.